 There are thousands of paid themes out there – literally.
 Thousands.
 So how do you pick one that’s right for your blog?
 When you’re doing your Theme shopping, look for the following features:

 - Flexibility – How much do you want to tinker with your blog’s layout or design?
 Some themes are pre-designed (and can’t be changed), while others are more of a “framework” with movable elements.

 - SEO – Does the theme allow you to code things like post titles and descriptions that will draw search engines (and readers!) to your site?

 - Support – How responsive is the support team to help with your customization questions?
-Established themes like Thesis and Genesis have thousands of answers to commonly asked questions in their support forums…and if you post a question, you’ll get a response within a few hours – if not minutes!
+Established themes like Genesis have thousands of answers to commonly asked questions in their support forums…and if you post a question, you’ll get a response within a few hours – if not minutes!